-This is the scenario that you encounter when you first create a FlexCache.
+This is the scenario that is encountered when a FlexCache is first created.
 Every read does not have a cached inode and must be forwarded on to the origin for data.

 Figure 6 shows the steps as follows:

 - 1. A protocol request from the client reaches the NAS layer. - 2.
 The NAS layer then parses the operation and passes the optimized operation to the storage layer. - 3.
 The storage layer then determines that the operation is on a FlexCache (remote) inode.
 When it tries to load the inode, it discovers that it's not cached and triggers RAL.
 This discovery also pauses the storage operation. - 4.
 RAL generates a remote storage operation to retrieve the inode from the origin. - 5.
 The remote retrieval operation is sent over the cluster IC LIF to the origin node. - 6.
 The RAL monitor on the origin receives the request and generates a storage operation for the disk. - 7.
-The inode is retrieved from the disk. - 8.
+The inode is retrieved from the disk.
+(Appropriate file locks are checked) - 8.
 RAL then creates an entry into the REM file for delegation and generates the response to the FlexCache. - 9.
 The response is sent over the cluster IC LIF back to the FlexCache node. - 10.
 RAL receives the response, stores the data on the local disk for the inode, and creates an entry in the RIM file about this inode. - 11.
 The original storage operation is restarted, the data is retrieved, and the response is sent back to the NAS layer. - 12.
 The NAS layer then sends the protocol response back to the client.